 However, I would still be careful not lean on exact dates, as Jesus made it clear that no one can know the day nor hour – only the season.
 So perhaps the placement of this time-frame cannot be exact because it is not meant to be so.
 Yet, with all evidence and reason considered, we still may have a plausible approximation of this time-frame beginning close to the end of the 8th century – which would indicate we are now living toward the end of the age dominated by the antichrist system – as we must be ready, in season and out of season, to firmly keep our testimony of our Lord Jesus Christ.

-While this view is now the most widely excepted, there are extremely serious problems with it: First off, this view known as Futurism, is an alternative doctrine invented and propagated by Roman Catholic Jesuit Priests – for the purpose of diverting the biblical view held among the Protestant Reformers which identified the Papal See as antichrist.
-This issue is covered in Discerning The Threads of Eschatology Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
-Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method.
+While this view is now the most widely excepted, there are extremely serious problems with it: First off, this view known as Futurism, is an alternative doctrine invented and propagated by Roman Catholic Jesuit Priests – for the purpose of diverting the biblical view, firmly understood for many centuries, by those heeding the scriptures, who recognized the power of antichrist fulfilled in the Papacy.
+This issue is covered in Discerning The Threads of Eschatology.
+Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
+Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method, which is much more consistent and biblically congruent.

 As Jesus spoke of the fulfillment of this time, which is to precede His return, the bottom line He gave is to ‘be ready’.
 So the aim for the saints is to be ready at all times – to look to the Lord Jesus Christ, that His Kingdom would come, and His will be done on earth as it is in Heaven.